dimview/magnetophon/README.md

 notifications) and expected mean and standard deviation of activity.

 If activity is above the threshold, a notification is triggered.
-Future notifications are suppressed until activity falls below expected mean plus one expected standard deviation.
+Future notifications are suppressed until smoothed activity falls below expected mean plus one expected standard deviation.

 If data is not available for all hourly buckets, overall mean and standard deviation are used instead.